Cvent

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — analytics — within Marketing.
-Planable is currently shipping more aggressively (velocity 7.5 vs 6.3), with 0 editorial sparks in the last 30 days against 0.
+They serve adjacent needs but don't currently overlap on shipped themes.
+Planable is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Planable alternatives in Marketing are ranked by recent ship velocity.
 Browse the "Planable alternatives" section above for the current picks, or visit /alternatives/planable for the full list with editorial commentary on each.